The Right Order to Teach Letter Recognition

 Again, every fourth week is a review week, and this becomes especially important as we progress through the alphabet because students have more and more to remember.
 Don’t skip these valuable review weeks!
 They are designed for teachers to really hone on the missing skills so that overall progress does not unnecessarily slow down.

-Get a Free Scope and Sequence for Teaching Letter Order
+Get a Free Printable for Letter Teaching Order

-Looking for a scope and sequence of instruction for teaching letter recognition?
-You can download a free copy of the Daily Lessons in Preschool Literacy scope and sequence.
+Looking for a scope and sequence of instruction for letter teaching order?
+You can download a free copy of our scope and sequence.
 It will share exactly what letters we introduce each week, and well as how we teach oral language and phonological awareness.